 A star-like shape!

-It was Baron Haussmann who approved the square’s design, the one that gave the square its particular star-like shape that we see today.
+Baron Haussmann approved the square’s design, which gave the square its particular star-like shape that we see today.
 The circular square, 120 metres in diameter, is the centre – the star – from where 12 avenues radiate out in a remarkable geometric pattern.

 Read more the Arc de Triomphe.